Labor Contracts in ASEAN

 Further, a provident fund is managed wherein both employer and employee make equal monthly contribution ranging from two to 15 percent of the monthly remuneration.

-This article is an excerpt from the July 2018 issue of ASEAN Briefing magazine, titled “Managing Contracts and Separation in ASEAN“.
+This article, which has been updated on October 26, 2018, was originally published on September 13, 2018.
+It is an excerpt from the July 2018 issue of ASEAN Briefing magazine, titled “Managing Contracts and Separation in ASEAN“.
 In this issue of ASEAN Briefing magazine, we discuss how to manage contracts and separation in five major ASEAN economies – Indonesia, Malaysia, the Philippines, Singapore and Thailand.
 We begin by describing the salient features of labor contracts and social security obligations.
 We next discuss the various compliance requirements associated with separation of employees.
 Finally, we compare current minimum wage rates across ASEAN.